TestingConferences/testingconferences.github.io/sponsorships.md

 **Pricing**

 Pricing is based on the per thousand sessions for your given month and depends on availability.
 Therefore pricing can change month to month and year to year as traffic grows.
-We do offer mutli-month purchasing discounts.
+We do offer multi-month purchasing discounts.

 <table style="width:50%" align="center">
   <tr>